opengeo-tech/GeoPicker/README.md

 At present the index.html page contains a large implementation of browser side requests using LeafletJs as basemap and jQuery.

 ## Features
-- Large Rest API: many different endpoints suitable for each data request context.
+- **Large Rest API**: many endpoints suitable for each data request context
-- Full JSON Schema: validation of routes and parameters, can be deactivated.
+- **JSON Schema**: validation of routes and parameters, can be deactivated
-- Customization: friendly configurable and to help devs in many deploy contexts
+- **Customization**: friendly configs and to help devs in many deploy contexts
-- Formats: extensive support for different geospatial input and output formats
+- **Formats**: support for different geospatial input and output formatss

 # API Rest endpoints